annotation/text-fabric/docs/Create/Convert.md

                 The features are passed as a list of keyword arguments.

-                These features are added to the current node, or, if you pass a node *m*, to *m*, which must have been obtained by an earlier `cv` action.
+                These features are added to node *m*, which must have been obtained by an earlier `cv` action.

                 To add **edge features**, use `cv.edge`.